Native-Module-Federation/.github/profile/README.md

 The development of this architecture arose from the need to transform deliveries of from a <b>Siloed Workflow</b> to a <b>Value Stream</b>.

+Note: Using Native Module Federation is a strategy that lends itself to working in value streams, however, it can be an interesting application architecture for any workflow.

 #### Silos separate work by department or function (e.g., design, development, QA, operations), often with:
   -  Poor communication across teams
   -  Handoffs and delays between stages